ONSdigital/dp/training/culture-and-process/CONTRIBUTING_TO_20_TIME_BACKLOG.md

 Please remember that when a 20% story is triaged and looked at by others that they will need to be able to understand the story so they can clearly make a decision on the value of this story and prioritise it according to the existing backlog of 20% work.

-One should use the relevant templates available on the trello board, these can be found in the column at the end of the board by scrolling right.
+One should use the relevant templates available on the trello board, these can be found in the column at the end of the board by scrolling right and are labelled with `This card is a template`.

+To generate a new trello card from a predefined template, click on the template card.
+In the top right corner of the pop up is a blue button `Create card from template`, click this to generate a new card with this template structure.

+New template cards can be created if there is a need to do so.
+To do this create a new trello card and style it accordingly.
+At the bottom right of the trello card is a list of `ACTIONS` and below this will be a `Template` button, click this to convert the card to a template one.

 **Important things to consider when writing up the story:**